wschenk/willschenk.com/content/articles/2015/building-a-gui-for-managing-middleman-blogs.md

 ---
-:title: Building a GUI for managing middleman blogs
+title: Building a GUI for managing middleman blogs
-:subtitle: the site will still be fast, really fast
+subtitle: the site will still be fast, really fast
+tags:
+  - middleman
+  - static_sites
-:tags: middleman, static_sites, react
+  - react
-:date: 2015-07-30
+date: 2015-07-30
 header_image: calig.jpg
+aliases:
+  - "/building-a-gui-for-managing-middleman-blogs/"
 ---

 Can we make static site generators work like a normal site?
 Lets take a look at how we'd start to implement [Slow Data and Fast Sites](/slow-data-and-fast-sites/) using the example of building an admin UI for a Middleman blog.